jsalinasf/cheat_sheets/linuxCommands.md

 	ip route show

-To configure a default IP route:

-	sudo ip route add default via 10.102.66.1 (This configuration will be LOST after the server reboots)

 To configure a temporary DNS Server (It will modify /etc/resolv.conf file.
 It is NOT A PERSISTENT configuration)

 	nameserver 8.8.8.8
 	nameserver 4.4.4.4

+### Packet Forwarding

+Add a Temporary Default Route (This configuration will be LOST after the server reboots):

+	ip route add 192.168.10.0/24 via 10.102.66.2

+To Temporary Allow a Linux Box to route packages between two different networks:

+	Go to: /proc/sys/net/ipv4 and change the value to "1"

+To Permanently Allow a Linux Box to route packages between two different networks:

+	Go to: /etc/sysctl.conf and modify the parameter "net.ipv4.ip_forward = 1"

 ### To ssh into another box